 Follow this Page for updates

-There is currently not enough evidence to recommend a good dosage of Damiana, although traditionally the dried leaves have been brewed as a tea.
+There is currently not enough evidence to recommend an effective dosage of Damiana.
+Traditionally, the dried leaves have been brewed as a tea.

 Damiana leaves tend to contain:

 Binding a P-E-Coumaroyl group to R1 above results in Echinacin while binding it to R2 results in Echinaticin, the Z-isomers are a result of when a P-Z-Coumaroyl group binds to either of these carbons, respectively.

 Damiana Leaf (methanolic extract) was found to, in vitro, inhibit the aromatase enzyme with an IC50 value of 63.1mcg/mL.
 Compounds from Damiana were tested in isolation, and both pinocembrin and acacetin appeared to be effective in inhibiting 50.5% and 42.6% of aromatase activity at 10μM concentration and having IC50 values of 10.8μM and 18.7μM, respectively.
 These results were weaker than the active control of aminoglutethimide (5.4+/-0.3μM).

 In a model of sexually exhausted rats (after 24 hours of ad libitum copulation), Damiana Leaf at 80mg/kg was able to improve mounting, ejaculations, and intromission in male rats with both 20 and 40mg/kg trending towards improvement but failing to be statistically significant.
 The effects of Damiana were most pronounced during recovering copulation (shortly after copulation), and compared to the active control of Yohimbine at 2mg/kg bodyweight Damiana at 80mg/kg was equally effective at aphrodisia but with a mixed comparison on their pro-erectile effects.
 These aphrodisiac effects have only been noted once elsewhere, with some benefit to sexually sluggish rats.